top of page

 The remaining £3,430 of your wages (£16,000 minus £12,570) reduces your starting rate for savings by £3,430.

 Your remaining starting rate for savings is £1,570 (£5,000 minus £3,430).
-This means you will not have to pay tax on your £200 savings interest.
+This means you will have to pay tax on your £430 savings interest. (£2,000 - £1,570)

 Personal Savings Allowance

 You may also get up to £1,000 of interest and not have to pay tax on it, depending on which Income Tax Band you’re in.
+Note this is in addition to the £5,000 Starting Savings Rate allowance above.

 This is your Personal Savings Allowance.